 Varroa mite – current situation

-Varroa mites in NSW, Queensland, Victoria and South Australia resistant to pyrethroid and formamidine-based products
+Varroa mites in NSW, Queensland, Victoria, and South Australia resistant to pyrethroid and formamidine products

-On 13 May 2026, Agriculture Victoria confirmed that Varroa mites in a Victorian apiary are resistant to pyrethroid treatments.
-This affects the use of the products Bayvarol and Apistan.
-In early June, further testing confirmed the same mites are also resistant to formamidine based products (Apivar and Apitraz).
+Agriculture Victoria confirmed Varroa mites in a north-east Victorian apiary were resistant to pyrethroid treatments on May 13th this year.
+These pyrethroid chemicals are sold under the brand names Bayvarol and Apistan.
+In early June, further testing confirmed the same mites were also resistant to formamidine-based products.
+These are sold under the brand names Apivar and Apitraz.

 Eradication of this resistant mite population is not technically feasible, because Varroa is so geographically widespread.
 As a result, eradication will not be attempted.

 If this resistance spreads, beekeepers will lose some of the main tools for controlling Varroa mites.
 This could lead to more mites in hives and less bee colonies surviving.
-Resistance can spread through chemical misuse, the sale and movement of bees that are already resistant and spread from nearby apiaries.
+Resistance can spread through chemical misuse, the sale and movement of bees infested with Varroa mites that are already resistant and spread of resistant mites from nearby apiaries.

-State and territory governments, along with the Australian Government, are continuing to work with the beekeeping industry through the National Bee Biosecurity Program and the National Bee Pest Surveillance Program.
+State and territory governments and the Australian Government, are also continuing to work with the beekeeping industry through the National Bee Biosecurity Program and the National Bee Pest Surveillance Program.

 For more information see Miticide resistance In Varroa mites: What Victorian beekeepers need to know.